 Please address your letter to The Head of Chambers, 5 Pump Court, Temple, London EC4Y 7AP.
 We will, where possible, acknowledge receipt of your complaint within two days and provide you with details of how your complaint will be dealt with.

-8. Our Chambers has a panel headed by the Head of Chambers and made up of experienced members of Chambers and the Senior Clerk, which considers any written complaint.
+8. Our Chambers has a panel headed by the Head of Chambers and made up of experienced members of Chambers and the Chambers Director, which considers any written complaint.
 Within 14 days of your letter being received the head of the panel or his deputy in his absence will appoint a member of the panel to investigate it.
 If your complaint is against the head of the panel, the next most senior member of the panel will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

 9. The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 days.
 If he finds later that he is not going to be able to reply within 14 days he will set a new date for his reply and inform you.
 His reply will set out: